 (5) Create a vision board or a Pinterest board

-You can create a vision board or a Pinterest board dedicated to the positive affirmations and results you are seeking.
+You can create a vision board or a Pinterest board dedicated to the positive affirmations and results you seek.

 When I was working to pass the job test, I created a Pinterest board with quote graphics that supported my vision of what I wanted to do: pass the test.